ShayTSC/slingshot-mini-game/README.md

 ## Tech Stack

-I used the recommended tech stack, using `Node.js`, `Express.js`, `MongoDB` building this application.
+I used the recommended tech stack, using `Node.js`, `Express.js`, `MongoDB` to building this application.
 I'm more get used to TypeScript, so I'll build with `TypeScript` too.

-For some cases data body inside RESTful services have standards.
-But here I will just transfer the required information I want, no standard applied.
+In some cases the data body inside RESTful services have standards, for example to have wrappers to transfer data bitween services.
+But in this implementation I will just transfer the required information I want, with no standard applied.

 ## Database

-The collections of database is basically identical to the example json output provided, except the minerals field I added in the planet collection.
+The definition of collections are basically identical to the example json output provided, except the minerals field I added in the planet collection.

-I setup the unique index to various key in the collection, like `id`s in the miners and planets collections, and `name` in the asteroids collection.
+I setup the unique index to various columns in the collection, like `id`s in the miners and planets collections, and `name` in the asteroids collection.

 ## File Structure (Backend)